darrenburns/pytest-clarity/README.rst

 Usage
 -----

-Install the plugin as described above, and it will automatically enabled.
+Install the plugin as described above, and it will be automatically enabled.

 You can disable hints using the :code:`--no-hints` flag: